Hobbyist writer who tries to look at things from an unbiased perspective and who likes to write about interesting things

 Trick Question: Which Dog Breed Is Most Aggressive?

-It is true that some dogs are naturally more aggressive than other dogs; which is partially due to their genetics.
-For instance, German Shepard, Rottweiler, and Doberman may be aggressive breeds.
+It is true that some dogs are naturally more aggressive than other dogs, which is partially due to their genetics.
+For instance, German Shepherd, Rottweiler, and Doberman may be aggressive breeds.
 However, so are the Dachshund, Chihuahua, and Jack Russell Terrier.
 Yet, because those are small breeds and don't do as much damage as their larger counterparts; they are often overlooked.

 One of the largest problems with the pit bull grouping is inbreeding.
 A dog that was once able to be a companion was irresponsibly bred multiple times to the point that aggression was one of the defining characteristics of the dog today.
-Because of this, it has caused the dog to have abnormalities that cause the dog to randomly snap due to its genetics being all haywire.
+This resulted in the dog having abnormalities that cause it to randomly snap, since its genetics is all haywire.
 So what does this mean for the pit bull?
 Well, it brings out the old debate...

 Now that we know exactly which brain abnormalities the breeders of fighting dogs have been selecting, the assertion that this aggression is not heritable is no longer tenable.
 It is also not tenable to assert that not all the dogs of these breeds will carry the genes that make them dangerous.

 Nature vs. Nurture

-Nature vs Nurture.
+Nature vs. Nurture.
 This dog's gene may say it is supposed to be aggressive and mean but its environment says it is to be loving and good.
-As long as the dog is raised in an environment that reduces or negates the need for snapping then this dog has no more chance at attacking you than any other dog.
+As long as the dog is raised in an environment that reduces or negates the need for snapping, then this dog has no more chance of attacking you than any other dog.
 Take pit bulls as someone with anger issues for example.
-Sure any person has the ability to flip out but a person with anger issues has a shorter fuse.
+Sure, any person has the ability to flip out but a person with anger issues has a shorter fuse.
 Pit bulls are the same in a way.
 However, unlike humans, they can get mad at the drop of a hat.